varunsangewar03/Semantic-Image-Clustering/README.md

 **Image Clustering 1:**
 This folder contains a Keras example of semantic image clustering using the SCAN (Self-labeling via Contrastive Neighbor) algorithm.
 The example demonstrates how to perform unsupervised clustering on a standard image dataset.
--Navigate to the Image Clustering 1 folder.
+-Navigate to the Image Clustering Keras file.
 -Follow the instructions in the README.md file within the folder to run the SCAN algorithm example using Keras.

 **Image Clustering Own Dataset:**